tlswg/tls12-frozen/draft-rsalz-tls-require-tls13.md

 1. While application layer traffic is always encrypted, most of the handshake messages are not encrypted.
 Therefore, the privacy provided is suboptimal.
+This is a protocol issue that cannot be addressed by configuration.

 2. The list of cryptographic primitives specified for the protocol, both in-use primitives and deprecated ones, includes several primitives that were a source for vulnerabilities throughout the years, such as RSA key exchange, CBC cipher suites, and problematic finite-field Diffie-Hellman group negotiation.
+This deficiency may be addressed through proper configuration; however, experience shows that configuration mistakes are common, especially when deploying cryptography.
 See {{sec-considerations}} for elaboration.

 3. The original protocol, as-is, does not provide security {{RENEG1}},